-The Schwinn Recumbent Bike 230 has been designed well for people with mobility issues, the walkthrough design lets you easily get on and off the bike without the hassle of a horizontal bar getting in your way.
+The Schwinn Recumbent Bike 230 has been designed well for people with mobility issues, the step-through frame design lets you easily get on and off the bike without the hassle of an awkward bar getting in your way.

 But this excellent mid-range recumbent isn’t just for those who have mobility issues, this is a great bike for anyone who wishes to have that extra little bit of comfort when they exercise.

 A comfy wide vented seat and backrest help take away any unneeded stress on your joints, allowing you to reap all the cardio benefits of a regular exercise bike in a low impact way.

 Founded in Chicago over 100 years ago, Schwinn has an absolute ton of experience when it comes to building bikes, Schwinn has always been well respected by customers worldwide for the quality of their products.

 You can rest assured when you buy an exercise bike from Schwinn, you are purchasing a bike from a company who have been at the top of their game for decades.

 Product dimensions – 66.5 x 27 x 12.5 inches

 Resistance Type – Magnetic